stgm/public_html/_posts/2020-03-12-setting-up-slack-for-your-students.md

 **Martijn Stegeman, University of Amsterdam**

 Our goal is to provide students an environment where they can help each other.
-This is why traditionally, in our [Minor Programmeren](https://www.mprog.nl/), we require attendance for substantial hours, up until 40 hours a week.
+This is why traditionally, in our [Minor Programmeren](https://www.mprog.nl/) programming courses, we require attendance for substantial hours, up until 40 hours a week.

 Because we currently don't want students to be [on campus](https://www.uva.nl/), we need other solutions.
 To allow students to help each other out in times of frustration, or simply to resolve a bug, we provide Slack.
 Here is the why and how.